JZHANG4362/Additive-Effect-Assisted-Learning/README.md

 - `Run Plot.ipynb' (**Figure 13** in the supplement)

+## Sections 19.2 (Other models) of the Supplement:
-Please change the argument `Model = "logistic"`  in trainingVFL.py to `Model = "normal"`,  `Model = "poisson"`,  and `Model = "logcosh"` and repeat the above different settings of Q and mu to generate simulation results for different models
+To generate `Figures 15-23`, for the files from the above step, change the argument `Model = "logistic"`  in trainingVFL.py to `Model = "normal"`,  `Model = "poisson"`,  and `Model = "logcosh"` and repeat the above different settings of Q and mu to generate simulation results for different models.

 ## Section 4.1 of the main text: